 ARS coordinates and implements accommodations including academic adjustments and provides resources and services to applicants and current students with disabilities.

-Focused on increasing awareness of mental health conditions, providing information and resources, and encourage help-seeking
+Active Minds is focused on increasing awareness of mental health conditions, providing information and resources, and encourage help-seeking.

 A peer-led grief support community for students who have experienced the death or terminal illness of a loved one.